kubernetes/kubernetes/examples/volumes/azure_disk/claim/README.md

 ```
 Rsource Group
---Storage Account: pvc{unique-hash}001 // created by K8S as it provisoned  PVC, all disks are placed in the same blob container
+--Storage Account: pvc{unique-hash}001 // created by K8S as it provisioned PVC, all disks are placed in the same blob container
 ---pvc-xxx-xxx-xxxx.vhd
 ---pvc-xxx-xxx-xxxx.vhd
 --Storage Account: pvc{unique-hash}002..n